Obama and the CIA

-Good Cop, Bad Cop: The Military Industrial Complex gave Biden and Obama the 2008 election (and presumably 2012, too)
+Good Cop, Bad Cop: The Military Industrial Complex picked Obama and Biden

 - 2008 comments still valid